 Though there are farmers markets to explore in so many communities in Pennsylvania, there are some that go above and beyond and that are definitely worth a visit.
-We’re talking food trucks, entertainment, a huge selection of produce and artisan goods, and more!
-Before you go, we do encourage you to visit each market’s website or Facebook page to double check their hours, dog/pet policies, seniors-only shopping hours, special events and so on.
+We’re talking food trucks, entertainment, a huge selection of produce and artisan goods and more!
+Before you go, we do encourage you to visit each market’s website or social media page to double check their hours, dog/pet policies, seniors-only shopping hours, special events and so on.

 Northeastern PA

-Wilkes-Barre is also home to an excellent outdoor farmers market, which sets up in the Public Square downtown every Thursday from 10 a.m. until 4 p.m.
-The 2022 season runs from June 30 to November 17, and the array of local produce and goods (including delicious honey from Bee Keeper’s Daughter) is amazing!
-This year, there will be live music between June 30 and September 1; keep an eye on the market’s Facebook page for more info and updates.
+Wilkes-Barre is also home to an excellent outdoor farmers market, which sets up in the Public Square downtown every Thursday from 10 a.m. until 4 p.m. (minus July 4).
+The 2024 season runs from late June to mid-November, and the array of local produce and goods (including delicious honey from Bee Keeper’s Daughter) is amazing!
+Keep an eye on the market’s Facebook page for more info and updates.
 2 Public Sq., Wilkes-Barre; no phone.

 The Pittston City Farmers Market also runs from early-July through Thanksgiving, with plenty of gorgeous PA produce and artisan goods, like rustic loaves from Beta Bread Bakery and maple syrup from Radle Farms.
 Kids aren’t left out of the fun: There are frequent, free activities for kids, like storytime, as well as live music.
 Find the market every Tuesday from 9 a.m. to 2 p.m. off South Main Street, in the same lot where the famous Tomato Festival is held.
 South Main St., Pittston; (570) 655-6140.